10/07/2023

 A statistical extraction can be monolingual from a source language or bilingual from previous translations.
 In the second case, the statistically relevant equivalent in the target language is extracted for each candidate term.
 This approach even provides the potential to recognise synonyms in the source language through the foreign language equivalents.
 For example, if “tie” is used in English for both “Krawatte” and “Schlips” in German, then a German synonym can be found.

 Linguistic systems usually deliver higher quality results, but are also more complex and therefore more expensive.
 Moreover, they do not take into account the frequency of words, which often provides useful information about the relevance of technical terms.
 Statistical systems, on the other hand, can be used quickly and cover the frequency of occurrence, but always require linguistic rework as they rely simply on string matching.
 A solution that meets both requirements is hybrid term extraction, a combination of both methods.
-Hybrid systems combine linguistics with statistics by analysing which words in a monolingual body of text are suitable terminology candidates based on their frequency and linguistic form.
+Hybrid systems combine linguistics with statistics by analysing which words in a monolingual body of text are suitable candidate terms based on their frequency and linguistic form.
 However, as a result they are only suitable for monolingual terminology extraction.

 Terminology relevance

 In an ideal scenario, the output of hybrid systems is therefore statistically relevant and already linguistically clean.
 But neither of these necessarily amounts to terminological relevance, because terminology is very subjective: what is an important technical term for one company may be completely irrelevant for another.
 And just because a word sounds particularly technical doesn’t mean it has to be part of the corporate language.
 For example, “bellows” is relevant for a company in the compressed air industry, but not for a software company, whereas “merge request” is a technical term from the IT sector that other companies do not need in their terminology list.
-The relevance of individual term candidates is therefore ultimately decided by those responsible for the project.
+The relevance of individual candidate terms is therefore ultimately decided by those responsible for the project.
 This also means that manual rework and a human decision are always required to finally evaluate and validate the results of an extraction.

 While the creation of a list of relevant terms is only the beginning of systematic terminology work, it can be a first milestone in gradually moving from the raw output to a company’s valuable terminology data.